 We reviewed the oversight of the use of mechanical restraint.
 Prior to the inspection the trust submitted data about the use of mechanical restraint in the forensic service.
 We reviewed the incidents on site to ensure the trust had the appropriate safeguards in place and were using the least restrictive interventions.
-The safe use of mechanical restraints equipment procedure stated that the use of mechanical restraint had to be authorised by written approval from three staff band 8 and above, one must be the patients Responsible Clinician or nominated deputy and "Following the approval of any mechanical restraint device, an intervention plan should be developed and agreed within the multidisciplinary team, including the patient, family and/or carers if appropriate."
+The safe use of mechanical restraints equipment procedure stated that the use of mechanical restraint had to be authorised by written approval from three staff band 8 and above, one must be the patients Responsible Clinician or nominated deputy and "Following the approval of any mechanical restraint device, an intervention plan should be developed and agreed within the multi-disciplinary team, including the patient, family and/or carers if appropriate."
 We found that one incident had the fully completed authorisation and completed risk assessment prior to the use of mechanical restraint.
 Two incidents had the authorisation forms completed but not in full.
 With a gap for one signature and a missing date.
-Four forms had been completed but no risk assessment for the rationale.
-For one incident the service could not locate the authorisation forms or completed risk assessments or authorisation.
+Four forms had been completed but no risk assessments or authorisation.
 Three incidents were for a patient that had been discharged and there were no forms available.
 Forms were stored in the security office with no clear process or scrutiny of the completed forms.
 Risk assessments were not on the forms and were usually on the electronic record system or in an intervention plan.
 However, there was no oversight of this process, and the service could not be assured that they had all the necessary safeguards in place.